 - Now choose 3 items from the Spending Your Money Wisely list of wants and needs and investigate the cost of the items.
-Use newspaper ads, Internet research, visits to a store that sells the item or even use a phone call to obtain information about the cost of the item.
+Use newspaper ads, Ebay ads, Internet research, visits to a store that sells the item or even use a phone call to obtain information about the cost of the item.

 - Use the information that you found about income (s) in your occupation match to complete the OhioMeansJobs K-12 Budget Calculator.
 How much will you have to earn to meet the average budget costs in the state of Ohio?
 If you do not have access to the Internet use the attached Budget Worksheet from Career World to create a monthly budget.

 Activity 4: When you receive a paycheck, you will notice that there is a difference between gross pay (before taxes) and net pay (take-home pay).
 In addition to deductions for federal taxes, there may be state and local income taxes deducted.
 There is also FICA, Social Security and Medicare and possibly 401K.